February 16, 2019

-If you stop and think about it, Disney movies teach valuable lessons about the power of encouragement, teamwork, and developing leadership skills.
+If you stop and think about it, Disney movies actually teach valuable lessons about the power of encouragement, teamwork and developing leadership skills.

 Many of these qualities are essential to young children, but also highlight some of the most important qualities of both a leader and a successful team.

 5 Disney Movies that exhibit leadership qualities and characteristics

 In this clip, Cinderella’s clan of critters joins forces to cheer up an overworked and under the weather Cinderella.
 Together they were able to flawlessly tailor a beautiful dress that enabled Cinderella to go to the ball and meet her prince.
 Because Cinderella is a kind and caring leader, her team is willing to go through hoops and bounds to make her happy.

 At work, if you ever notice that one of your co-workers is feeling overwhelmed or a little blue, maybe consider getting the office together to help cheer them up.
-It doesn’t have to be something as grand as dress tailoring, but maybe a chocolate bar or a simple email of encouragement will do.
+It doesn’t have to be something as grand as dress tailoring, but maybe a Team Happy Hour, Chocolate Tasting Event, or a simple email of encouragement will do.

 2. Mulan – “I’ll Make a Man out of You”

-If anyone ever needs a pep talk – I tell ya this would be one of the first resources I would consult.
+If anyone ever needs a pep talk – I’m telling ya this would be one of the first resources I consult.
 Believe it or not, this song was on my high school soccer team’s pregame playlist.

 “I’ll Make a Man Out of You” demonstrates a strong portrayal of leadership.
 Captain of the Imperial Army, Li Shang, instills a sense of unity into his group of misfits.
 As you’ll notice at the beginning of the clip, the recruits can barely get along or get out of their way.
 However, thanks to Shang’s leadership skills, he can create a band of trained and focused brothers.

 If ever you feel that your office is in a bit of dishevelment, be a leader like Shang and find a way to glue the pieces back together.
-Our team building events are a great way to build or fix relationships.
+TeamBonding’s programs are a great way to build or maintain, even fix, relationships.

 3. The Lion King – Rafiki, Simba & Mufasa